-Your team should provide an appropriate screenshot or diagram that best represents your project for the space in the upper right.
-The image should be something that is eye-catching.
-It should also be something that can be copy-and-pasted in Microsoft Word like jpeg.
+Your team should provide appropriate artwork that best represents your project for the space in the upper right.
+Artwork should include at least one or more screenshots and may include a diagram as well.
+The artwork should be something that is eye-catching.
+It should also be something that can be copyand-pasted in Microsoft Word like a png or jpeg image.